-Parameters (units) MCL Violation Y/N Highest Number of Positive MCLG MCL Likely Source Total Coliform Bacteria NO 2 N/A 5% of monthly samples are positive.
-Naturally present in the environment Fecal Coliform or E. NO 1 0 Routine and repeat samples are total coliform-positive and either is E. coli-positive or system fails to take repeat samples following E. coli-positive routine sample or system fails to analyze total coliform-positive repeat for E. coli (See Note.)
+Parameters (units) MCL Violation Y/N Number of Positive/ Present Samples MCLG MCL Likely Source Total Coliform Bacteria N/A 4 N/A π Naturally present in the environment Fecal Coliform or E. N/A 0 0 Routine and repeat samples are total coliform-positive and either is E. coli-positive or system fails to take repeat samples following E. coli-positive routine sample or system fails to analyze total coliform-positive repeat for E. coli (See Note.)
 Human and animal fecal waste

-(a) If a system collecting 40 or more samples per month finds greater than 5% of monthly samples are positive in one month, an assessment is required.
+^{}If a system collecting 40 or more samples per month finds greater than 5% of monthly samples are positive in one month, an assessment is required.